 It takes time to regain focus after you interrupt your thought processes.
-A study at the University of California, Irvine that researched the effect of interruptions found that it takes an average of 23 minutes and 19 seconds for someone to be productive again after an interruption.
+A study at the University of California, Irvine that researched the effect of interruptions found that it opens in a new window takes an average of 23 minutes and 19 secondsopens PDF file for someone to be productive again after an interruption.

 Interruptions don’t just mean scrolling Instagram, but also switching from one task to the next.